jadbox/redis-tools/README.markdown

 ####Options:

   -l ..., --limit=...         optional numbers of keys to copy per run, if not defined 10000 is the default . e.g. 1000 -s ..., --source=...        source redis server "ip:port" to copy keys from. e.g. 192.168.0.99:6379 -t ..., --target=...        target redis server "ip:port" to copy keys to. e.g. 192.168.0.101:6379 -d ..., --databases=...     comma separated list of redis databases to select when copying. e.g. 2,5 -h, --help                  show this help
+  -S ..., --prefix=...        optional to prefix destination key with value (this is overwritten if --clustered=2) -T ..., --totable=...         optional to target a different destination database table -C ..., --clustered=...     optional 0 or 1.
+Use 1 if the destination is a cluster.
+Use 2 to prefix the origin DB in format DB_keyname... ex: "0_keyname"
   --clean                     clean all variables, temp lists created previously by the script

 ####Examples: